 We grabbed a bite to eat then toured the Solamachi complex.

 You can definitely spend the day at Tokyo Sky Town.
-Visit the Sky Tree in the morning, grab a bite at one of the many restaurants for lunch, check out the Sumida Aquarium or shop around at the numerous shops in the Solamachi Complex.
+Visit the Sky Tree in the morning, grab a bite at one of the many restaurants for lunch, check out the Sumida Aquarium or the Kodomonoya Playcenter or shop around at the numerous shops in the Solamachi Complex.

 Tokyo Sky Tree